 - Check that the apartment has the basic things to go live in it.
-If for example it’s super cheap but doesn’t have a shower, in the end it will be more expensive to have to go to a public bathroom than to find an apartment with a shower.
+If for example it’s super cheap but doesn’t have a shower, in the end, it will be more expensive to have to go to a public bathroom than to find an apartment with a shower.
 The same with for example the washing machine.
 It’s much better if it’s already included.
-If you’re looking at shared house, also check that the company provides the basic things in common use, such as hand and kitchen soap, toilet and kitchen paper, etc.
+If you’re looking at the shared house, also check that the company provides the basic things in common use, such as hand and kitchen soap, toilet and kitchen paper, etc.

 - Be very careful.
 I have found many real estate agencies that put offers on the internet with striking prices, but then when you contact them they add different fees or suddenly the price change, and from a super cheap apartment or shared house you suddenly find that it costs three times more than what marked on the web.
 Sometimes they tell you all the information from the beginning but sometimes when you already have all the paperwork done and you are about to sign with them, you find an unpleasant surprise when they send you the invoice and you have to cancel and start searching again.
-There are also companies that have dirty houses, or if something breaks, they don’t come to repair it, etc. So I recommend you search information before about that specific real estate agencies on the internet: other people’s opinions, etc.
+There are also companies that have dirty houses, or if something breaks, they don’t come to repair it, etc. So I recommend you search for information before about specific real estate agencies on the internet: other people’s opinions, etc.